bogiesoft/Proxmox-Dashboard/README.md

 * Provision new QEMU vms
 * Monitor all tasks on the cluster

+## Provisioning
+The provsioning feature is just a simple script that takes a template in your cluster and deploys a new FULL CLONE of it to the storage you have specified.

 ## Failure domains
 By default this software assumes that each PVE cluster node is a seperate failure domain.